oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ### Internally Initiated Txn-Token Flow

-An internal microservice may need to initiate a transaction on behalf of a user as part of a scheduled task or in reaction to a specific condition
+An internal workload may need to initiate a transaction not on the basis of a current external request, but as part of a scheduled task or in reaction to a specific condition.
+The transaction may be requested on behalf of the identity of the requesting workload or as an impersonation on behalf of a specific user chosen based on information accessible to the workload.

 ~~~ ascii-art